 “Grandma!
 Please don’t cook Spike and Casper,” Anne begged between her tears.
 In truth, she wasn’t really crying about bumping into Tom.
 Of course, it hurt, but she was more upset about finding out that Grandma suggested they should make a cake out of their beloved pets.

 “What are you babbling about?”
 Grandma Helen asked in shock.
-She would never suggest such a thing.

 “Mom told me that a pound is an animal shelter, and we have a cat and a dog in the house along with the butter, eggs, flour, and sugar.
 So that’s what you wanted to bake,” Anne sobbed.

-At this, everybody burst out laughing.
-Even Tom, who was crying from the bump thought that was the funniest thing he’s heard all week.
+Everybody burst out laughing.
+Even Tom, who was crying from the bump, thought that was the funniest thing he’s heard all week.

 “That’s not right,” Tom said.
-“I just asked dad what pound is, and he told me it’s hitting something really hard with your fists.
+“I just asked Dad what pound is, and he told me it’s hitting something really hard with your fists.
 Obviously, we have to pound all the ingredients together.”

 Tom made a motion of pounding his fist into the palm of his other hand.
 That just made Grandma Helen and Grandpa Henry laugh even harder.